Karol-Cedro/Finyze/README.md

 * Support for multiple currencies + automatic FX rate tracking

-##Monetization:
+## Monetization:

-* Only one portfolio for free, need to but subscription to have more.
+* Only one portfolio for free, need to buy subscription to have more.
 * AI-based price prediction of assets
 * Integration with other platforms to automatically fetch the assets e.g fetch owned stocks from XTB